 The Ibanez S Prestige S6579Q is a more modern take on the Super Strap, featuring a quilted maple top that’s common to guitars in this configuration (flamed maple is also commonly seen).
 The S Prestige series is Ibanez’s top of the line series, and is exclusively hand-crafted in Japan.

-Japanese instruments used to have the reputation that Chinese and Korean guitars have today, but in all reality Japanese instruments are easily on par with any American manufacturer.
+Japanese Guitar makers used to have the reputation that Chinese and Korean guitar makers have today, but in all reality Japanese instruments are easily on par with any American manufacturer.
 They have just as strong of a focus on quality control and playability as any other high-end manufacturer, and it shows.
 The guitar also comes with Ibanez’s top Floyd Rose style tremolo, which is great for heavy whammies and dive bombs.
 The pickups are pretty hot, which is a good thing if you’re looking to play rock and/or metal.

 Artists Who Use It: Eric Clapton, Chuck Berry, Otis Rush, Dave Grohl, Eric Johnson, Warren Haynes, Alvin Lee, T-Bone Walker, Freddie King, Roy Orbison.